harshabose/gradient_decent/README.md

 with optimal value: 8.75034e-07
 Time taken: 5 microseconds
 ```
-As can be seen, the number of iterations taken (even with a far initial guess) is just 4.
-Compared to classic Gradient Decent which took 47 iterations for the same settings.
-This shows the clear advantage of the `Secant Method Scaling` technique.
-A graphical representation of the classic gradient decent and my algorithm is given below: <br><br>
+As can be seen, the number of iterations required, even with a far initial guess, is just 4.
+In contrast, the classic Gradient Descent algorithm took 47 iterations under the same settings.
+This stark difference highlights the clear advantage of the `Secant Method Scaling algorithm`.
+A graphical representation comparing the performance of the classic gradient descent and my algorithm is provided below: <br><br>

 <br>